dougdavidoff/readmeGenerator/README.md

 ### Usage
  Get into bed.
 Practice emptying mind of thoughts.
 Read a while.
 Empty mind of thoughts again.
 Drft off to sleep.
 ### Future Development
- Alarm clock app.
+ Reliable alarm clock included in app.
 ### Contributors
- Mattress manufacturer.
+ Mattress manufacturer and pharmaceutical manufacturer.
 ### Tests
- Tried during daytime while napping.
+ Tried during the day while napping.
  ### License
  FastCompany.com says, '[E]xtremely straightforward and open.
 It permits users to do anything with a given project as long as they credit the developer and don’t hold him or her liable for the project’s use.'
 ### Questions and Contact Info